sandia-proj/SETGen/help/MANUAL.md

    </br>
    This option controls system events generation inside VM(s) including viewing the status, starting/stopping event generation.
    </br>

+   The currently supported tasks are:
+   - 1. Writing to a PPTX presentation file

    There are 2 ways of generating system events:
    </br>